Janice Gurney: Silent Reading (2007)

-The work Silent Reading was part of Janice Gurney's graduating exhibition at University of Toronto in 2007.
-This piece is a 160-minute video created by Gurney from 2006-2007, wherein she recorded seven writers silently reading in an empty room.
+The work Silent Reading was part of Janice Gurney's graduating exhibition at the University of Toronto in 2007.
+This piece is a 160-minute video created by Gurney from 2006 to 2007, wherein she recorded seven writers silently reading in an empty room.
 The participants included: poets Ron Charach, Roo Borson and Kim Maltman, and novelists Andre Alexis, Catherine Bush, Guy Gavriel Kay and Cynthia Holz; each of the participants has a personal connection with Gurney and all are familiar with providing public readings.
 During every session, Gurney set up a camera and instructed the participant to sit in the chair provided, silently read a book of their choice for as long as they wanted, and leave the room once they were finished.
-In this exhibition, each recorded session was played in real-time to completion with their original audio as a part of a larger compilation.
+In this exhibition, each recorded session was played in real-time to completion with its original audio as a part of a larger compilation.
 The segments were organized based on order of video length: beginning with Catherine Bush reading for 12:09 minutes and ending with Andre Alexis reading for 31:55 minutes.
 At the end of each video, the camera lingers on the empty chair left by each participant – an image that Gurney used on promotional materials for this exhibition.
-All readings remain uninterrupted with the exception of Andre Alexis whose video ends with the artist (Gurney) entering the room.
+All readings remain uninterrupted, with the exception of Andre Alexis, whose video ends with the artist (Gurney) entering the room.
 Through taping the silent reading experiences of these seven individuals, Gurney explores the intersection of private and public realms, toying with social constraints of viewership, and questions methods of communication.